klooj/nvim_build/README.md

   name: nvim_build
 ```

-## Hard dependencies and requirements
+## requirements

 This role works on debian based linux distros and macOS and requires apt or homebrew, respectively.
 This has only been tested on ansible 2.10 and requires the community collection, which can be installed by running:
 `ansible-galaxy collection install community.general`

-The are a few optional dependencies listed in another section below.
+The are also a few optional dependencies listed in below.

 ## Role Variables